Eamonn Duggan: After 1916

 When Duggan was released in 1917, he continued his career in law.
 Duggan was elected to the First Dáil Éireann as a Sinn Féin TD for Meath South following the 1918 general election.
 The Drogheda Independent reported "Never before was a successful candidate accorded such a princely reception".

-Duggan engaged in the War of Independence and his role in this was the IRA's Director of Intelligence, this came to an end in November 1920 when he was imprisoned again, and was not released until the Anglo-Irish Truce of July 1921.
+Duggan engaged in the War of Independence and his role in this was the IRA's Director of Intelligence, this came to an end in November 1920 when he was imprisoned again and was not released until the Anglo-Irish Truce of July 1921.
 When the truce concluded, Duggan was authorised as one out of the five envoys to discuss and finalise the treaty with the British Prime Minister David Lloyd George.
 He signed the Anglo-Irish Treaty at 22 Hans Place, London.

 Duggan retained numerous ministerial posts in the Cumann na nGaedheal government.
 In 1921, Duggan played a role in the Irish delegation throughout the Anglo-Irish discussions, he then played a dominant role in liaising with British officials.

 Involvement in politics

-After the post treaty government, Duggan was appointed the Minister for Home Affairs and shortly afterwards he became the Parliamentary Secretary for the Executive Council and for the Minister for Defence.
+After the post-treaty government, Duggan was appointed as Minister for Home Affairs and shortly afterwards he became the Parliamentary Secretary for the executive council and the Minister for Defence.
 Duggan continued in various roles as a TD until 1933.
 These included Government Chief Whip from 1927 to 1932.

 Until 1933, Duggan was a Cumann na nGaedheal TD for Meath.
-In 1933, Duggan declined to go forward for the general election but was elected to Seanad in April 1933.
-He also was involved in local politics in Dún Laoghaire as the chairman of the Borough Council until he died in 1936.
+In 1933, Duggan declined to contest the general election but was elected to Seanad in April 1933.
+He also was involved in local politics in Dún Laoghaire as the chairman of the borough council until he died in 1936.